ThePrimeagen/yt/vim-mastery-in-progress/horizontal.md

 // 3kya{3jf)hviwp
 function new_fn(bar: number) {
 }

+mixing in registers.
+They are amazing.
+<leader>p is for pwn

+go into v[i/a]{
+you can use it with c,d,y...

 // why not find and replace
 the find you can shortcut / replace